jurgen-kluft/cstring/README.md

 Cross platform string library (still under construction)

 This string has a UTF-32 encoding, it allows to have views on part of the string.
-Since we now can have multiple views using on the string we can do away with the user managing indices.
-However the string will re-allocate when an operation is resizing it, this include 'insert', 'replace' and 'remove'.
-When this happens the active views are 'invalidated'.
+Since we now can have multiple views on the string we can do away with the user managing indices.
+However the string may re-allocate when an operation is causing it to re-allocate, this include 'insert', 'replace' and 'remove'.
+When this happens all of the active views are automatically 'invalidated'.

 Instead we can do things like this:

 ``` c++
 xstring str("This is an ascii converted to UTF-32 when constructed");